 During a weekly visit to my local record shop I also happened upon this rare gem; a first edition pressing of Johnny Winsome & the Silhouettes’ break-through hit ‘My Guardian Angel’.
 He’s so dreamy!

-We’ll kick off our vernal engagements with a return visit to the beautiful ballroom in Sheffield City Hall to entertain the crowds at Lou Lou’s Vintage Fair, followed by our premiere performance in the Green Man Gallery in Buxton; an intimate evening show-casing new compositions and old favourites.
+We kicked off our vernal engagements with a return visit to the beautiful ballroom in Sheffield City Hall where we entertained the crowds at Lou Lou’s Vintage Fair, followed by our premiere performance in the Green Man Gallery in Buxton; an intimate evening where we show-cased new compositions and old favourites.

-In April we’ll be returning to The White Hart in Bradwell for a one-off evening of songs from The Rocky Horror Picture Show, primarily because we all love The Rocky Horror Picture Show (and dressing up).
+In April we returned to The White Hart in Bradwell for a one-off evening of songs from The Rocky Horror Picture Show, primarily because we all love The Rocky Horror Picture Show (and dressing up).

-Our next two gigs will finally realise Tom’s dream of performing in two bandstands in the space of one weekend, with a gig at Hathersage Swimming Pool followed by a second in the gorgeous bandstand at Weston Park in Sheffield.
+Our next two gigs finally realised Tom’s dream of performing in two bandstands in the space of one weekend, with a gig at Hathersage Swimming Pool followed by a second in the gorgeous bandstand at Weston Park in Sheffield.
 Incidentally, the bandstand was built around 1900 and is a rare example of a fully glazed structure of this type.
-The Black Dyke band has also played there so we’ll take more than the usual pride in our mouth trumpeting that day.
+The Black Dyke band has also played there so we took more than the usual pride in our mouth trumpeting that day.

-Later gigs in the year will include a return visit to entertain the lovely people at Art in the Gardens, the annual celebration of all things creative held in the beautiful Botanical gardens of Sheffield.
+Later gigs in the year included a return visit to entertain the lovely people at Art in the Gardens, the annual celebration of all things creative held in the beautiful Botanical gardens of Sheffield.
 We are lucky to visit such amazing places.

-One of our recent gigs was an emotional one as we played Tales & Tunes at the Penny Pot Cafe for the last time.
+A recent gig was an emotional one as we played Tales & Tunes at the Penny Pot Cafe for the last time.
 The Penny Pot in Edale was the location of our first gig as a band just four years ago, and has provided an intimate and welcoming atmosphere in which to try out our new songs in front of unerringly friendly audiences.

 Last year we were excited to return to Eroica Britannia with two performances over the Saturday and Sunday in the Britannia Arms and on the main stage respectively.
 We had a lovely time playing and were treated to a fly-over by a Spitfire as we played, which was a first!